 Multiplex immunofluorescence imaging

-Our platform works closely with the other core units in SERI (ocular genetics, proteomics, preclinical translational platform, as well as the microscopy imaging unit) to provide a comprehensive approach for ophthalmic research studies.
+Our research platform works closely with the other core units in SERI (ocular genetics, proteomics, translational pre-clinical model research platform, as well as the microscopy imaging unit) to provide a comprehensive approach for ophthalmic research studies.

 We currently have several industry research collaborations ongoing, including work with Santen Pharmaceutical and Menarini Biomarkers.